Napa Valley AVA

 "We wanted our winery to signify boldness and American standards..."

 There aren’t many professional musicians who would leave the music scene and venture into the wine industry, but Smith Devereux Winery co-founder Ian Devereux White is definitely the exception to the norm.
-One minor point, however: White still plays with his band High Noon while fulfilling his role as the main mover of the Napa Valley-based producer of ultra-premium varietals.
+One minor point, however, is that White still plays with his band, High Noon, while fulfilling his role as the main mover of the Napa Valley-based producer of ultra-premium wines.

-“I grew up in the Bay Area,” offered Ian White, “and I always accompanied my parents up to Napa Valley for wine tastings.
-I guess it was a big part in my growing up and most certainly aided my appreciation for wines and winemaking.
-At one point, I met this marvelous girl from Napa Valley and we eventually got married.
-That cemented in my mind the fact that I was definitely intended to be in the wine business”.
+Ian White grew up in the Bay Area of California and often accompanied his parents up to Napa Valley for wine tastings.
+It was a significant part of his upbringing and it most certainly aided his appreciation for wines and winemaking.
+At one point, he met a girl from Napa Valley and they eventually got married.
+That cemented the fact for Smith that he was definitely intended to be in the wine business.

-White and Smith got together when Smith was a partner in J.W.
-Thomas Wines and found mutual interest in wine and music.
-Then, Ian White found out that John Truchard had several wine brands with which he was involved and was also farming some 50 different vineyards.
+White and Smith teamed up when Smith was a partner in J.W.
+Thomas Wines and the two found mutual interests in wine and music.
+Then, White discovered that John Truchard had several wine brands with which he was involved and was also farming some fifty different vineyards.
 He learned that Truchard had some excess grapes to sell, and indicated an immediate interest.
 Rather than merely selling the grapes to White, Truchard suggested a partnership that ultimately led to Smith Devereux Winery.

-The company’s first release of a red blend in 2012 was an instant success and has propelled Smith Devereux to the ranks of elite Napa Valley wineries.
-Still, Ian White and his partners have kept their feet close to the ground.
-Smith Devereux initially bought fruit from Oregon and sold the resulting wines, but no longer follows that path.
-It is now completely of California origin.
+The winery’s first release of a Red Blend in 2012 was an instant success and has propelled Smith Devereux to the ranks of elite Napa Valley wineries.

 Map of the area